wtffqbpl/prompt_fancy/README.md

 # Prompt Fancy

-Prompt Fancy is a project dedicated to exploring and implementing various techniques in prompt engineering and natural language processing.
+Prompt Fancy is a comprehensive project dedicated to exploring and implementing various techniques in prompt engineering and natural language processing.
 It provides a collection of tools, modules, and applications designed to demonstrate the power and versatility of large language models.
 The project includes examples of sentiment analysis, information extraction, topic inference, a functional chatbot application, and a question answering bot capable of handling product-related queries.
+It also integrates with LangChain for enhanced LLM interactions and chain-of-thought reasoning.

 ## Features

+- **Advanced Inference Capabilities:** Comprehensive examples of text analysis including sentiment analysis, emotion detection, information extraction, and topic inference.
 - **Chatbot Application:** A FastAPI-based chatbot that uses dialog management, memory (Redis for short-term, PostgreSQL for long-term), and interacts with a language model to provide responses.
 - **Prompt Engineering Techniques:** Examples and explanations of core prompt engineering principles, including using delimiters, seeking structured output, giving the model time to think, and few-shot prompting.
 - **Question Answering Bot:** A bot capable of processing user queries, identifying relevant products and categories from a predefined list, retrieving product information, and generating informative responses.
+- **LangChain Integration:** Integration with LangChain for enhanced LLM interactions, chain-of-thought reasoning, and modular prompt development.
 - **Utility Functions:** General-purpose tools for interacting with language models and other helpful functions.

 ## Installation